mixpanel/docs/Tracking/advanced/ios.md

 [/block]
 ## Delete Existing Data
 Opting users out of tracking will stop any future tracking.
 This does not automatically delete data that has already been collected.
 Mixpanel's [deletion API](doc:managing-personal-data) can be used to delete existing data.
-# Automatically Track Events

-After installing the library into your iOS app, Mixpanel will [automatically collect common mobile events](https://help.mixpanel.com/hc/en-us/articles/115004596186-Which-common-mobile-events-can-Mixpanel-collect-on-my-behalf-automatically-).
-You can enable/disable automatic collection in the Mixpanel settings menu.
-In addition, Mixpanel allows you to use our in-browser editor to add tracking on the fly.

-Navigate to our editor by clicking the gear in the upper righthand corner of your Mixpanel project and selecting **Codeless Tracking** from the dropdown.

 # Debugging and Logging